xxiexuezhi/xxiexuezhi.github.io/_pages/about.md

 <p align="left">
-Check out my recent work on Flow-matching model using E3NN to direct monitering atom movements. the Gif for Flow-matching Process inide HelixFlow Model (14, 16, 18, 20 AA)
+Check out my recent work on Flow-matching model using E3NN to direct monitering atom movements.
+Flow Matching (FM) is a recent generative modeling approach gaining popularity in the ML community.
+It combines elements from flow models and diffusion models (DMs), addressing their drawbacks.
+The Gif for Flow-matching Process inide HelixFlow Model (14, 16, 18, 20 AA)
 </p>

 <p align="center">